nxfern/F1-Data-Warehouse/Term1/README.md

 1. `formula1_data_dump.sql` - SQL data dump file for schema and table creation along with all data insertions
 2. `f1_etl.sql` - SQL file containing the ETL pipeline and triggers
-3. `f1_queries.sql` - SQL file containing simple queries to show views and test if ETL pipeline works properly
+3. `f1_queries.sql` - SQL file containing simple queries to show views and test if ETL pipeline works properly Conversely if you would like to have them all combined into one file, then please load the `F1_DE1_TP1.sql` file from the repo, however this may be slower.

 Additionally, the EER diagram for this SQL database `f1_eer.mwb` has been created for you to open and view in MySQL Workbench as well.
 Additionally screenshots of the EER diagram have been made available within this repo.